 THE MOST ENCHANTED MUSICAL OF ALL TIME

-Spectacular new designs and state-of-the-art technology to fuse with the classic story, bringing beloved tale to new life
+Spectacular new designs and state-of-the-art technology fuse with the classic story, bringing the beloved tale to new life

-New production reunites the original Broadway creative team
+New production reunites members of the original Broadway creative team

 Iconic songs include Belle, Be Our Guest and Beauty and the Beast

-The general on-sale will follow from Thursday 26 November 2020.
+The general on-sale for Birmingham will begin on Tuesday 12 October.
 Customers can sign up to be amongst the first to access tickets and can find all tour dates and information at www.beautyandthebeastmusical.co.uk

-Spectacularly reimagined in startling new designs which will use the latest theatrical innovations, this timeless romantic tale will be brought to life on stage like never before, with all the charm and elegance audiences expect from Belle and her Beast.
+Spectacular new designs and state-of-the-art technology fuse with the classic story, as the timeless romantic tale is brought to life on stage like never before, with all the charm and elegance audiences expect from Belle and her Beast.

-Rob Roth, a Tony®-nominee for the original production, will again direct, leading a team that includes composer Alan Menken, lyricist Tim Rice, bookwriter Linda Woolverton, choreographer Matt West, scenic designer Stan Meyer, costume designer Ann Hould-Ward and lighting designer Natasha Katz.
+Olivier Award nominee Matt West directs and choreographs this new production, leading a team that includes composer Alan Menken, lyricist Tim Rice, bookwriter Linda Woolverton, scenic designer Stan Meyer, costume designer Ann Hould-Ward and lighting designer Natasha Katz.
 The team collectively received five Tony® nominations and a win for Hould-Ward’s costume design, when Disney first debuted Beauty and the Beast on Broadway 26 years ago.